 that is low in fat, high in

 fiber, and rich in vitamins and minerals.
 A Mediterranean diet may be associated with reduced risk for depression.
 Specific dietary factors that may be beneficial in depression are the B-complex vitamins (found in whole grains) and omega-3 fatty acids (found in cold-water fish,

 fish oil, and flax seeds).

-Get a reasonable amount of sleep (around eight hours) nightly.
-If you are suffering from
+Get a reasonable amount of sleep (around 8 hours) nightly.
+If

-insomnia, seek treatment since chronic insomnia is thought to be a risk factor for depression.
+insomnia is a problem, seek treatment.
+Chronic insomnia is thought to be a risk factor for depression.